 Fall 2016- We went again during rainy season and it was a different place!
 We had more class 2 and 3 rapids and we hardly had to paddle- the river was swift and running!
 Great fun!.
-Also note- the company now only runs the trips from August to December (during our wet season) to ensure the trip is exciting).
+Also note- the company only runs the trips from end of August to December/Jan (during our wet season) to ensure the trip is exciting).
 Check it out while you can!

 It has been a while since we have done any white-water rafting … I guess that’s mainly because there was never a company in Puerto Rico that offered it.
 I didn’t even know there was a river on the island that was suitable for it.
 But luckily, Puerto Rico Ríos Rafting Company started running trips out of Las Marias on the Río Grande de Anasco river.
 The river has lots of twists & turns, and ups & downs, to make for an exciting and fun adventure.

 Las Marias is a small town that is off the beaten path for most tourists.
 But it is not that far from Rincon or Ponce … making this a nice side trip from those areas.
 The company is small, started in 2015 by an experienced white-water rafter from California, and they use experienced guides (some are local).

 We originally went in March, which is in dry season.
 During dry season the water level in the rivers is (for the most part) low, so it is not the best time to try to shoot rapids!
 But we wanted to check it out … so, using a discount, we went.

 As it turns out, yes, the river was low and mostly flat.
 It would be a stretch to say that we encountered even Class 1 rapids.
 It was more of a river-rafting trip instead of true white-water rafting.
 But we still had fun.
 What we experienced would be great for families with kids.
 When we did it again during Sept- Dec, (Rainy season) the river was high and we had some real rapids.
 Lots of fun!